maximyan/gitskills/readme.txt

-Creating a new branch is quick and simple.
+Creating a b new branch is quick and simple.
 222
 333